MidimasterSoft/BlitzMax-Miniaudio-Wrapper/README.md

 Converting Audiofiles to old BlitzMax TAudioSample TSound objects
 New extended TAudioSample object with multichannel and 32bit samples
 Save WAV-files in various formats upto 32 tracks

+# Functions and Methods

+## Type TMiniAudio:

+### OpenDevice
+Opens the Device.

+### OpenDevice_II
+Same as OpenDevice, but with independent parameters for Capture and Playback: